Poughley Priory: History

 A charter of inspection and confirmation of the year 1330 gives an authoritative account of the origin of Poughley Priory.
-It was founded by Ralph de Chaddleworth, about the year 1160, who endowed it with the site of a hermitage called 'Clenfordemere' or 'Ellenfordemere,' with an adjacent wood, and with the church of Chaddleworth, including the chapel of Wulney (Wolley) and all its Appurtenances.
-At the same time or shortly afterwards the priory received, from Thomas de Mazuy, the land that he held at West Batterton, Wilts; from Roger de Curridge, his lands at Curridge; from Nicholas de Hedinton, his lands at Peasemore; from Lambert de Faringdon, his lands at Faringdon; and from Hugh de Bathonia, his lands at 'Werdeham,' and his meadow at Colthrop.
+It was founded by Ralph de Chaddleworth, about the year 1160, who endowed it with the site of a hermitage called "Clenfordemere" or "Ellenfordemere", with an adjacent wood, and with the church of Chaddleworth, including the chapel of Wulney (Wolley) and all its appurtenances.
+At the same time or shortly afterwards the priory received from Thomas de Mazuy the land that he held at West Batterton, Wiltshire; from Roger de Curridge, his lands at Curridge; from Nicholas de Hedinton, his lands at Peasemore; from Lambert de Faringdon, his lands at Faringdon; and from Hugh de Bathonia, his lands at "Werdeham" and his meadow at Colthrop.
 The same confirmation charter also briefly recites a number of later small donations, chiefly of plots of land in Berkshire.

 This priory, erected on the site of the old hermitage and dedicated to the honour of St. Margaret, was assigned to canons regular of the order of St. Augustine.

 Pope Alexander in 1182 granted to the newly founded house entire exemption from tithes, and further ordered by his apostolic authority both the bishop of Salisbury and the archdeacon of Berkshire and their officials not to impose any new charges of any kind on the priory.
-In this bull of papal protection the house is described as the priory of St. Margaret of 'Elenfordesmer.'
+In this bull of papal protection, the house is described as the priory of St. Margaret of "Elenfordesmer".

 Pope Alexander IV granted two bulls to this house in September 1256.
-By the first of these, dated 22 September, the privilege was conferred of celebrating the divine offices in a low tone (voce supressa), and with closed doors and without ringing of bells, during interdicts.
+By the first of these, dated 22 September, the privilege was conferred of celebrating the divine offices in a low tone (voce supressa) and with closed doors and without ringing of bells, during interdicts.
 By the second, dated five days later, the priory was taken, in general terms, under apostolic protection.

 The taxation roll of Pope Nicholas IV in 1291 names a pension of 2s.
 6d. due to this priory from the church of West Hendred.
 Under the head of temporalities the annual sum of £14 19s.
-4d. was due from lands in Belton, Lambourn, Peasemore, Speen, and Marcham, all in the archdeaconry of Berkshire, and also 9s. out of the Wiltshire deanery of Marlborough.
+4d. was due from lands in Belton, Lambourn, Peasemore, Speen and Marcham, all in the archdeaconry of Berkshire, and also 9s. out of the Wiltshire deanery of Marlborough.

 A forty days' indulgence was granted by the bishop on 12 April 1313, to all who gave assistance to the convent of Poughley, for a grievous fire had destroyed their granaries and mills, and other buildings in which their goods were stored.